-Work in the verge has increased significantly in the past month.
-The most visible work has been the removal of tree stumps and top soil to prepare for the foundations and footprints for new gantries, emergency areas and other structures.
+Work in the verge has continued to increase in the past month.
+The most visible work has been the removal of seven redundant gantries and work to prepare for emergency refuge areas, new gantries, and other structures.

 The consultation for the implementation of Variable Mandatory Speed limits (VMSL) on the M20 between junctions 3 and 5 was undertaken between 1 and 31 March 2018.
 The summary of comments received, and our responses can be found in the consultation report in the media & documents section below.

 Works in the motorway verge

 Construction in the motorway verge includes: replacing drainage pipes, installing new lighting in parts of the scheme and cabling, building emergency refuge areas, installing new noise barriers, installing new gantries and taking down obsolete ones and resurfacing lane 1 between junctions 3 and 5.
-To remove gantries, we will be closing the M20 overnight between J4-2 westbound (November 5-8) and J4-6 full closure (November 9-11).
+Over the next few weeks piling works and construction of the walls for the emergency areas will be taking shape.
 New gantries are due to be installed in early 2019.
 In the coming weeks we will also be removing motorway signs and replacing them with temporary versions, this is to create space for the works we need to carry out.
 We are also replacing the lighting at the M26/M20 section with more effective LED lighting.
-Temporary lighting will be installed during this work.

 Works in the central reserve